berthubert/bagconv/README.md

 # bagconv
-Convert the official Dutch building/dwelling administration into a simpler format
+Convert the official Dutch building/dwelling administration into a simpler format.

+This will allow you do straightforward queries to go from an address to a postcode and vice-versa.
+You also get the coordinates of an address, and if you want, the contours of the buildings the address is in.

 **STATUS: Very fresh, do NOT rely on this code for anything serious yet!**